 1. Choose Suitable Plant Varieties

 When deciding which seedlings to transplant into your backyard vegetable garden, it’s important to select plants that can handle the climate and environment of your area.
+Sometimes the plant nursery near me has the wrong plants for the wrong seasons.
+Know your seasons.

 Different plants have different needs, so make sure you are familiar with each plant’s particular requirements before choosing.
 Use the information above to know what to plant with the temperature of each month.
+To start seeds indoors, check out this article.

 2. Prepare Your Soil

 For optimal success in planting and growing, ensure that the soil is prepared prior to transplanting.
 Add a layer of 2-3 inches of organic compost and natural nutrients for best results.
+If you want to learn more about composting, check out this blog post.

 3. Transplant Seedlings

 Once you have planted your seeds, if you choose to only start plants from seed, wait until the seedlings are well-established before transplanting them outside.
 This means waiting for at least two sets of true leaves to appear on the seedling or until it’s about an inch tall or higher.
 Or you can grab seedlings at your local nursery to plant into the garden.
+I use a product called Oganic REV to help grow the roots, check out more information in this article.

 4. Harden Off Seedlings